DarkFlippers/unleashed-firmware/.github/ISSUE_TEMPLATE/welcome.md

 ---
 name: Welcome
-about: Greetings from the new contributor
+about: Welcome message from the new contributor
 title: ''
 labels: welcome
 assignees: zhovner, glitchcore

 ---

-# Tell about yourself, your skills and experience
+# What tasks you can take

+# How long it will take in hours

-# How can you help us
+# What do you need to start